ytl-al/ytl-yes-revamp/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==
+= 1.2.2 =
+* Security Enhancements
+* to update translation files

+= 1.2.1 =
+* refactroning of the condition that was added for Divi theme
+* <strong>[FEATURE]</strong> Add a hook system for creating a post cache by id [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/create-a-post-cache-by-id-using-the-function-hook/">Details</a>]
+* to fix the issue of obtaining the latest version of the sitemap after a restart
+* to check if the intl extension is available for Cloudflare integration
+* to fix Warning: Undefined property: stdClass::$zone_id in cdn.php on line 227

+= 1.2.0 =
+* to make the Preload feature to be compatible with Sitemap Index
+* to hide the premium tab for the premium users
+* to show warning if the Static CSS File Generation option of Divi theme is enabled
+* to update translation files
+* to fix PHP Warning: Undefined array key "sitemaps" in preload.php on line 62
+* to change the cache path for the Polylang-Pro plugin
+* to check if the buffer has only one line (no line breaks)
+* refactoring of checkHtml()
+* to check that Cookie Notice & Compliance for GDPR / CCPA is active or not

 = 1.1.9 =
 * to add gear button for the preload feature
 * to remove image urls for sitemap preload